The Eagle’s Dream Cocktail

 Dry shake ingredients for a good 20-30 seconds then add ice and shake normally.
 Double strain into a chilled cocktail glass.
 No garnish.

-The original recipe called for Créme Yvette but, having none in the house, used Créme de Violette instead.
+The original recipe called for Créme Yvette but, having none in the house, I used Créme de Violette instead which imparts a lighter floral note and is less sweet than Créme Yvette.
 The finished drink is as light and fluffy as it looks and never fails to impress.